Caregiver’s Role in Attachment

 In positive caregiver-child interactions, caregivers:

-Consistent and positive early interactions — such as holding, gazing, smiling, kissing, singing and laughing — cause specific neurochemical activities in the brain.
+Consistent and positive early interactions cause specific neurochemical activities in the brain.
 These neurochemical activities lead to organization and wiring of brain systems that are responsible for attachment.
+Examples of positive early interactions include holding, gazing, smiling, kissing, singing and laughing

 The brain’s earliest wiring for relationships occurs in the limbic system.
 The amygdala receives and integrates the emotional information that comes in from interactions with caregivers.
 The hippocampus stores those emotional experiences.
 Emotional memories stay in the limbic system.
 Even when infants cannot actively remember or discuss an emotional memory, that memory has an ongoing effect on that infant’s behavior and development.